List of concepts in Artemis Fowl: Book of the People

-It also states the proper Ritual in which one buries an acorn to regain his or her powers.
+It also states the proper Ritual in which one buries an acorn to regain magic powers.
 Apart from Artemis and his bodyguard, no humans are said to have seen the Book.
 If a human touches the Book without the fairy's permission it will combust.

 Originally, the book was printed in spirals, which is how ancient fairy texts were read.
-However, reading in circles gave fairies migraines, so normally printed versions have been made (ordinary Gnommish), this is in the typical western version of reading, left-to-right, top-to-bottom.
+Reading in circles gave fairies migraines, so normally printed versions have been made (ordinary Gnommish), this is in the typical western version of reading: left-to-right and top-to-bottom.

 Buzz baton

 A fairy weapon, primarily used by the LEP to incapacitate any foes they may face.
-They are designed as bludgeoning weapons, and once powered, they will send a 1000 volt shock (10,000 volts in Artemis Fowl and the Atlantis Complex when used by Turnball) into the target- presumably enough to incapacitate a fairy, but insufficient when used against a human.
+They are designed as bludgeoning weapons, and once powered, they will send a 1,000 volt shock (10,000 volts in Artemis Fowl and the Atlantis Complex when used by Turnball) into the target, enough to incapacitate a fairy but insufficient when used against a human.
 An LEPretrieval squad attempted to use them against Butler in the Fowl Manor siege, but to no avail.